scaffoldworkflow/scaffold/README.md

 ## Rationale

 Infrastructure management is an interesting problem to tackle.
-Many organization use CI/CD pipelines to handle deployment and upgrades (e.g. Jenkins, Concourse) which allows for an automated approach to management, however execution status and can be hard to track.
+Many organization use CI/CD pipelines to handle deployment and upgrades (e.g. Jenkins, Concourse) which allows for an automated approach to management, however execution status and state can be hard to track.
 Additionally, changes that may be inside the middle of an upgrade pipeline may need to be re-run without running the whole pipeline and may change the required state of subsequent tasks.
 The waterfall approach allows for independent execution of tasks with their state changes propagating down to dependent tasks.

 ## Examples